Getting Started

 If your enclave is running in debug mode, the attestation measures will be all zeroes.
 We strongly advise against running in debug mode in a production setting.

-To attest the enclave, we'll take the PCR values that we emitted during our deployment and supply them to the Node SDK's enableEnclaves function.
-This function will install an attestation listener to your process, which validates that any connections to your Enclave's hostname pass an attestation check before establishing a TLS connection.
+To attest the enclave, we'll take the PCR values that we emitted during our deployment and supply them to the Node SDK's createEnclaveHttpsAgent function.
+This function returns a HTTP Agent which can be used to validate that any connections to your Enclave's hostname pass an attestation check before establishing a TLS connection.
 You can read about how this works in our Attestation in TLS section.

 The Evervault Node, Python, Go, iOS and Android SDK includes support for attesting all connections to your Enclaves automatically.